chazbrahma/Stock-Price-Predicition/README.md

 Dataset Details

 The dataset `NDAQ_data.csv` contains daily stock price data for NASDAQ.
 It includes columns such as Date, Open, High, Low, Close, and Volume.
-The data spans from [INSERT START DATE] to [INSERT END DATE].
+The data spans from 8th Feb 2013 to 7th Feb 2018.
 Preprocessing includes handling missing values and converting date columns to datetime format.

 Methodology